 I’m glad you found it helpful, Robin.
 I don’t think that people are doing it on purpose.
 I think they get excited, they have a lot to share, and they’re not always aware of the balance of conversation.
 I look for one-time occurrences versus a long-time trend, and make a judgment call based on what I’m seeing over time.

-Oh Karyn…this is so good and something I am a little concerned with in starting my first MM group with friends…YIKES!
+Oh Karyn…this is so good and something I am a little concerned with in starting my first mastermind group…YIKES!
 The explanation of WHY people do this is helpful.
 On a comical side, once a longtime female friend and me drove to the east coast of Canada on a little road trip.
 My wonderful friend Val (who was in a very stressful situation in life) talked all the way from Ontario right through the next province over, Quebec (about a day and a half).
 I drove in silence.
 When she ‘finished’ she took in and let out a huge sigh!

 Sometimes we just need to “talk it out,” Michelle.
 But don’t let that put you off starting your first mastermind group.
 You’ll learn how to deal with this situation and teach people how to have clarity, be succinct, and respect others’ needs as well as their own. 🙂